Revolutionary Stewards: Decline of the Revolutionary Stewards

-The January uprising led to the dissolution of the Revolutionary Steward's network, because many of its members took part in the uprising while others such as Richard Müller opposed it.
+The January uprising led to the dissolution of the Revolutionary Stewards' network, because many of its members took part in the uprising while others such as Richard Müller opposed it.
 The organization of the Revolutionary Stewards dissolved, though many of its members continued to work in the council structures.
 The struggles, at times approaching the level of civil war, which took place in some regions of Germany in the following months put the council movement increasingly on the defensive.
-Various calls for regional council republics, for example in Bremen or, more famously, the Bavarian Soviet Republic, were finally suppressed with military force by regular armed forces and right-wing Freikorps troops by mid-1919.
+Various calls for regional council republics, for example in Bremen or, more famously, the Bavarian Soviet Republic, were suppressed with military force by regular armed forces and right-wing Freikorps troops by mid-1919.

 Under the Weimar Constitution which came into force in August 1919, the republic became a pluralistic parliamentary democracy.
 After the defeat of the council movement, the Revolutionary Stewards still had influence and called for and helped execute a general strike against the right-wing nationalist and anti-democratic Kapp Putsch of March 1920.
 The strike brought the economy to a virtual stand-still and, together with the refusal of the bureaucracy to cooperate with the new government, caused the putsch to fail in a matter of days.
-However, in some parts of Germany, the striking workers refused to return to work and offered armed resistance to the legitimate government of president Ebert and chancellor Bauer.
-The most significant of these events was the Ruhr Uprising, which was crushed by Reichswehr and Freikorps in April 1920.
+However, in some parts of Germany, the striking workers refused to return to work and offered armed resistance to the legitimate government of President Ebert and Chancellor Bauer.
+The most significant of these events was the Ruhr Uprising, which was crushed by the Reichswehr and Freikorps in April 1920.

 After 1920, the former Stewards did not play a notable role in the German labour movement any more.
-Many former activists became members of the KPD, especially after the KPD merged with the left wing of the USPD when the latter split at the end of 1920.
+Many former activists became members of the KPD, especially after the left wing of the USPD merged with the KPD when the USPD split at the end of 1920.
 Occasionally it operated under the alternate name "United Communist Party of Germany" (VKPD).
 Other Stewards remained in the USPD and future related groups, or joined the SPD again, after a part of the remaining USPD returned to the SPD in 1922.
 Towards the end of 1922, the core of the local structures of the USPD in Berlin, which continued to exist as a small party, was composed largely of former Revolutionary Stewards.

 Some Stewards who continued to follow a party-independent "antiauthoritarian" council model joined the anarcho-syndicalist Free Workers' Union of Germany (FAUD).